Image: Copyright free from pixabay. No association with the author of this website.

 ‘Sir Cheston, her arse is at your disposal.’

-‘All right,’ she said and inched back down.
+‘All right.’
+She inched back down.

 She dropped to her feet.
 There were six knights with several more still climbing the slope, all kitted up in their chainmail.
 Four grasped swords, two held bows, their arrows notched and pointed at her face.
 She glared at each in turn.
-Which one had murdered her man, slaughtered her baby?
+Which one had murdered her mate, slaughtered her baby?

 The leader stood at the forefront.
 He wore an iron helm with an eagle carved into its nose, its wings outspread across his brow.
 ‘On your knees, and if you try anything, I’ll slide my sword right through your devil’s heart.’